Benefis: Episode 21

 The episode aired on April 8, 2017.
 The talk-show was about Armenian singer-songwriter Leyla Saribekyan.

 Episode 22

 The episode aired on April 29, 2017.
 The talk-show was about Armenian singer Andre.

 Episode 23

 The episode aired on May 20, 2017.
 The talk-show was about Armenian musician and actress Iveta Mukuchyan.
 The show was also featuring Gohar Gasparyan, Hayk Petrosyan.

 Episode 24

 The episode aired on May 27, 2017.
 The talk-show was about Armenian singer Elvina Makaryan, who died in a car accident on Los Angeles on July 9, 2007.

 Episode 25

 The episode aired on June 3, 2017.
 The talk-show was about Armenian singer Sona Shahgeldyan.

 Episode 26

 The episode aired on June 24, 2017.
 The talk-show was about Armenian singer Arman Aghajanyan.

 Episode 27

 The episode aired on July 1, 2017.
-The talk-show was about Armenian singer Ani Christy.
+The talk-show was about Armenian singer-songwriter Ani Christy.